wensheng/JuicyRaspberryPie/bukkit/README.md

 Clone or download this repo, then in IntelliJ Idea, open File -> Open..., open JuicyRaspberryPie/bukkit.
 The project is now opened.

-Edit pom.xml, change "Version" and "SpigotVersion" to 1.16.5 or whatever you're using.

 Open File -> "Project Structure", in "Project Settings" -> Artifacts, add 'Jar (from modules with dependencies...), click "OK".
 In "Output Directory", specify output jar location, for example: `E:\mcdev\mc1.16.5\run\plugins`, check `include in project build`.

 Click Run -> "Edit Configurations...", add a "Jar Application" called "spigot", then in "Path to Jar", enter or find spigot.jar location, for example: